sabiqkhan201/VaccineApp/README.md

 # vaxpass
-A digital app to update vaccination records.
+A digital app to update vaccination records